 [Section 64C inserted by No. 1 of 1995 s.
 51.]

 64D.
-Purging the register
+Purging register, organisation’s rules to provide for

 The rules of an organisation shall provide for the register referred to in section 63 to be purged on not less than 4 occasions in each year by striking off the names of members whose membership has ended under section 64A or 64B or under the rules.